centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/generic-actions.md

 ## Mass Change

-A mass change allows you to apply a change to multiple objects.
+Mass change enables you to apply a change to multiple objects.

 Example: All the web servers previously created change SNMP communities.
 A mass change enables us to change this community without it being necessary to change each sheet of each host individually.